 Meet the Fellows

-Writing fellows are a select group of graduate students recommended by their departments for their demonstrated mastery of writing in their disciplines and their aptitude for peer review.
-In ongoing training with the GSWC Director, fellows develop an understanding of writing in the disciplines, theories of tutoring, and working with international graduate students, among other topics.
+Writing Fellows are a select group of graduate students recommended by their departments for their demonstrated mastery of writing in their disciplines and their aptitude for peer review.
+Oral Communication Fellows are all advanced graduate students from the Communication Department.
+In ongoing training with the GSWC Director, fellows develop an understanding of writing and oral communication in the disciplines and theories of peer support, among other topics.

 Linda Macri, Ph.D.
 (Director)

 Dr. Macri is the Director of Academic and Professional Development in the Graduate School and has directed the Graduate School Writing Center since 2014.
 From 2005-2013, she served as the director of the Academic Writing Program in the English Department.
 Her interests are in composition studies and rhetorical theory, graphic novels and comic studies, and women’s literature.
 She has taught a range of courses from "English 101" to "Writing for Non-Profits" to "The Rhetoric of Fiction."
 According to Dr. Macri, directing the Graduate School Writing Center is "the best job on campus because everyday I get to learn about the amazing research that our passionate, committed graduate students are engaged in."

 Rasha Alkhateeb (Education)

 Rasha Alkhateeb is a PhD student in Literacy Education at UMD's College of Education.
 She received her BA in English and MFA in Creative Writing from the University of Baltimore, where she taught college composition and remedial writing in the University Writing Program.
 Her research interests are in reflexive writing identities, or how secondary preservice and inservice teachers understand their identity as writers and teachers of writing.
 Rasha is a poet and loves recommending books in all genres!